Why robot bees are a great idea

 In mimicking the physical and behavioral robustness of insect groups by coordinating large numbers of small, agile robots, we will be able to accomplish such tasks faster, more reliably, and more efficiently.

+Now why would Walmart want to help the farming industry?
+CB Insights said the company "increasing its involvement in agriculture could help the company differentiate its food offerings and increase its focus on transparency and sustainability, as well as help mitigate inconsistent or unpredictable crop yields."

+There's no word yet on when Walmart would start building the drones if the patents are approved.

-We must continue to learn what's causing colony collapse disorder and bring the honeybee populations back to healthy numbers.
-But, having RoboBees as a backup is not a bad idea, and the tiny robots' other uses offer even more reasons to be in favor of the RoboBees.
+Until then, we must continue to learn what's causing colony collapse disorder and bring the honeybee populations back to healthy numbers.
+But, having bee drones as a backup is not a bad idea, and the tiny robots' other uses offer even more reasons to be in favor of the RoboBees.

 Editor's note: This story has been updated with new information since it was originally published in October 2015.